junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 396.【drowley】S10E01-03 summer love（R级）

 demon!Dean with Crowley, have messy fun together, take photo, wear cowboy hat, Crowley supplies demon for Dean to kill, Dean have a lot of sex with random humans, with Crowley too probably, ignore Sam/Cas's message, a lot of bad singing

+Dean understands demon life more, understand Crowley more

+（→ prompt 390）

 ### 397.